 Primary Footpath The footpaths of the site comprise of a rolled single surface treatment, such as resin bonded gravel or tarmac in a buff colour.
 Having a single surface will remove the risk of trip hazards for residents as they move through the garden.

-As the garden is sloping consideration must be taken to the levels to ensure that the entire garden is accessible where it is feasible.
-Hand rails should be installed where the land is
+As the garden is sloping consideration must be taken to the levels to ensure that the entire

-Outdoor Living Areas Natural Stone Paved in buff / grev slab / flag combination
+Outdoor Living Areas

-As flexible areas for eating and sitting these spaces should have quite a residential character that forges connections to the adjacent room functions.
+Natural Stone Paved in buff / grev slab / flag combination As flexible areas for eating and sitting these spaces should have quite a residential character that forges connections to the adjacent room functions.
 All external living areas have a different of residents.
 In addition to enhancing the sustainability of the proposed drainage these areas character that is reflective of their relationship with the built form and position in relation to will bring additional habitat potential to the site. retained tree planting in the garden.

-Growing / Activity Areas reflect the focus of activity around the raised planting beds and green houses.
+Growing / Activity Areas These areas of the garden are specified as a single rolled surface treatment in buff / brown to building facade and give the opportunity to include climbing plants.
+The shelters can be used reflect the focus of activity around the raised planting beds and green houses.
 It is important flexibly should visiting in the home be restricted as was the case during the pandemic. that residents have a reason to get outside and use the external spaces.
 In this instance the Furniture areas become small community spaces at key nodes of the garden as well as active areas.
 Car Park (road and footpath) / Car Park Bays